ska-sa/katgpucbf/README.md

 ## Requirements
 The following requirements are what we consider to be the minimum for making use of this module.
 Listed are the tested / supported software versions and hardware generations.
-More recent platforms may well work, but have not been tested.
+Other platforms may well work, but have not been tested.

 ### Hardware
-* Nvidia GPU of compute capability 7.2 or greater and Tensor Cores, which are a requirement for the XB-engine.
+* An Nvidia GPU.
+For the XB-engine, it needs to be of compute capability 7.2 or greater and have tensor cores.
 * Mellanox OFED Drivers v5.3.1 for ibverbs functionality.
 (Any v5+ should work.)
   For best performance, ibverbs is recommended.
 Currently `fgpu` can operate without ibverbs, but the functionality is not available (yet) in `xbgpu`.